 Vulnerabilities - Loss of work time and labour productivity globally

-The exposure of workers to hot environments is expected to increase as a result of climate change.
+The exposure of workers to hot environments is expected to increase as a result of climate change, especially in sub-Saharan Africa, south Asia, and southeast Asia (46).
 Physical activities in hot environments can elevate the risk of heat-related illness, such as heat exhaustion and heat stroke, some of which may be fatal.
 In particular, outdoor workers are vulnerable to hot environments, and thus effective preventive measures are necessary in the workplace.
 In order to prevent heat-related illness, it is recommended that workers take breaks during working hours.
 However, this would lead to reductions in work time and labour productivity.
 The global future economic cost of heat-related illness prevention through worker breaks has been estimated under a wide range of climatic conditions (the so-called RCP2.6, RCP4.5, RCP6.0, and RCP8.5 scenarios) and socioeconomic conditions (the so-called SSP1, SSP2 and SSP3 socioeconomic scenarios) (31).